awllms/pixelshooter/README.md

 <img alt="pixel shooter demo" src="assets/pixelshooter.gif" />

 ## Course Topics
-Implementing this game will require matrix transformations, lighting, and texture materials.
-Player movement will be a feature in this game.
-The movement of the players and projectiles will use matrix translations.
-As players move around, gravity will be applied to their character as they jump around the level, dodging projectiles.
+The implementation of the game required matrix transformations, lighting, and texture materials.
+Player movement is a feature in this game.
+The movement of the players and projectiles all use matrix translations.
+As players move around, gravity is applied to their character as they jump around the level, dodging projectiles.
 Additional transformations like scaling are utilized to create each unique platform.
+Additionally, we use textures and lighting to give the game a vibrant 2D look.

-An advanced feature that will be implemented will be collision detection.
-There will be collision detection between projectiles and players, platforms and players, and projectiles and platforms.
-If a projectile intersects a player, they will lose health; if a projectile intersects a platform, it will be destroyed.
+An advanced feature that was implemented is collision detection.
+There is collision detection between projectiles and players, platforms and players, and projectiles and platforms.
+If a projectile intersects a player, they will lose health.
 Also, we will be using Physics-based simulations throughout the game to model projectile and player speeds.

 ## Interactivity
 At the start of the game.
 A player is met with an intro screen where they can click a button to start the game.
 The DOM elements are then updated to show the hidden game.